kmccormack136/IPC_whitepaper/katrinaWhitepaper.md

 q)-25!(tplist;"a:3")
 ```

 This can be applied to a tickerplant publishing asynchronously to multiple subscribers (rdbs, chained tickerplants or other processes performing realtime calculations).
+More examples can be found [here](https://code.kx.com/q/basics/internal/#-25x-async-broadcast).

 #### .z.pg / .z.ps

-When the query reaches the server, it invokes a different message handler depending on whether the query was sent synchronously (.z.pg - get) or asynchronously (.z.ps - set).
-The return value from .z.pg is sent as the response message and the return value from .z.ps is ignored unless it is an error.
+When the query reaches the server, it invokes a different message handler depending on whether the query was sent synchronously (`.z.pg` - get) or asynchronously (`.z.ps` - set).
+The return value from `.z.pg` is sent as the response message and the return value from `.z.ps` is ignored unless it is an error.
 If it is an error, the message is printed to the console of the process the query is being executed on.
 The error will not be visible to the querying process (the client).

-By default .z.pg and .z.ps are equivalent to {value x} but are commonly edited to implement user level permissioning.
-The default behaviour of these, or any .z.p\* handlers defined in k before .q.k is loaded can be restored using '\\x'.
+By default `.z.pg` and `.z.ps` are equivalent to {value x} but are commonly edited to implement user level permissioning.
+The default behaviour of these, or any `.z.p`\* handlers defined in k before .q.k is loaded can be restored using '\\x'.

 More detail on using this information to implement user level permissioning can be found in the [Permissions with kdb+](https://code.kx.com/q/wp/permissions_with_kdb.pdf) whitepaper.

-Note that outside of the common applications discussed above, any parameter can be sent across a handle and .z.pg or .z.ps can be defined to evaluate it.
+Note that outside of the common applications discussed above, any parameter can be sent across a handle and `.z.pg` or `.z.ps` can be defined to evaluate it.

 ```q
 q)// server process